sjindal22/terraform/README.md

 * unzip <terraform.zip> file.

-* Verify if terraform is installed by running the terraform script as, `./terraform`.
+* Verify if terraform is installed correctly by running the terraform script as `./terraform`.
 You should see an output showing related to tf commands.

 * `echo $PATH` and choose the path you want terraform script to move.